tim-oe/WeatherWatch/docs/CONFIG.md

 ## application config
 - [weatherwatch.yml](/config/weatherwatch.yml?raw=true)
-    - the intention of this is to contain defauts
+    - the intention of this is to contain defauts and allow for overrides via environment variables
     - see file for where env var overrides can be used
     - TODO: move sensor config to DB
 - processing intervals